sparkgeo/storymap-cascade/README.md

 See [customize the look and feel section](#customize-the-look-and-feel) or [developer guide](#developer-guide) if you want to modify the app.

 *If you are using Portal for ArcGIS, please follow the instructions at the end of `app/config.js` to configure the application.*

+## Maptiks integration

+1. Add the Maptiks wrapper as a package alias in `main-config.js`:

+    ```
+    window.dojoConfig = {
+        // ...
+        aliases: [
+            // ...
+            ['maptiks', '//cdn.maptiks.com/esri3/mapWrapper.js']
+        ]
+    };
+    ```
+2. Story map applications provide [dojo/topics](https://dojotoolkit.org/reference-guide/1.9/dojo/topic.html) (global events), that we can subscribe to in order to monitor the application life cycle.
+We have added a custom topic, called "map-loaded" that fires when a web map loads.
+By listening to these events within `MainView.js`, we ensure that Maptiks monitors each map individually.

+    Story map applications also provide helper functions, within the "app" global variable, which stores information about the app, including settings specified by the author within the application builder.
+Below, we use app variable to access Maptiks parameters entered by the author in the application builder.
+If the builder UI is unnecessary, these values may be hard-coded in development.

+    See the [Developer guide](#developer-guide) for more information about topics and helper functions.

+    Finally, require the Maptiks package and create the mapWrapper object, which will communicate with Maptiks using the trackcode associated with your domain and ID of your choice.

+    ```
+    topic.subscribe('map-loaded', function(response) {
+      var sectionIndex = $(response.map.container).parents('.section').index('.section'); // get current section index
+      var appSettings = app.data.appItem.data.values.settings;
+      if (appSettings.maptiks) {
+        require(['maptiks'], function(mapWrapper) {
+          var container = $(response.map.container);
+          var maptiksMapOptions = {
+            maptiks_trackcode: appSettings.maptiks.trackcode, // trackcode entered in builder
+            maptiks_id: appSettings.maptiks.id + ':section' + sectionIndex // ID entered in builder: current section
+          };
+          mapWrapper(container, maptiksMapOptions, response.map);
+        });
+      }
+    });
+    ```

 ## Feedback / support
 We would love to hear from you!